VincentGordon-Data-Analyst/financial-performance/README.md

 Time series analysis on financial metrics.
 Comparison of revenue, expenses, and profit across different departments and regions.
 Detection of seasonal patterns, anomalies, and overall trends.
-Forecasting future revenue and profit using historical data.

 ## Dataset
 ### The dataset contains the following fields: